Ranti Martins

 Ranti Martins Soleye (born 5 September 1986) is a Nigerian former professional footballer who played as a striker.
-Martins regarded as one of the best foreign players to play in the India.
-He is the record goal scorer in National Football League and I-League history with 214 goals, and set the record for most goals scored in an Indian top tier season by scoring 32 goals in the 2011–12 I-League season for Dempo.
+Martins regarded as one of the best foreign players to play in India.
+He is the record goal scorer in the history of Indian top-flight football with 214 goals., and set the record for most goals scored in an Indian top tier season by scoring 32 goals in the 2011–12 I-League season for Dempo.
+He also finished as the first tier's top scorer in six seasons, more times than any other player.
 He scored a total 22 goals for Indian clubs at the continental tournament AFC Cup.

 Club career

 Nigeria & Ghana

 Martins as a teenager went to Anwar-L-Islam College in Agege, Lagos where he played for the football club in the Principal Cup and the Shell Cup.
 He then moved to Ghana where he joined Asante Kotoko Football Academy.
 He stayed at the Academy till 2004 before moving to King Faisal Babes in the Ghana Premier League.